 - (1) Service indicator: Reliable service, available 365 days and updated every 10 days; - (2) Timely provision of analytical reports to the ERCC.
 Analytical reports are requested by the ERCC and an analytical report is delivered within 5 working days; - (3) Statistics of the system usage (e.g. page views) and number of independent users accessing to services.

 Direct management in accordance with Art 58 (1) (a) of the Financial Regulation (sub-delegated to JRC).

-Q1-Q4/2019
+MILESTONE DESCRIPTION INDICATIVE QUARTER Quarterly Implementation report Q1-Q4/2019